Binyumen Schaechter: Family

-Schaechter is from a family that figures prominently in the study and continuation of Yiddish language and culture.
-His father, Dr. Mordkhe Schaechter, was an influential Yiddish linguist who wrote and edited topical dictionaries, textbooks, and many magazine and journal articles – in Yiddish and about Yiddish.
-His mother, Charlotte (Charne), spent much of her life as a piano accompanist to Yiddish singers.
-His aunt, Beyle Schaechter-Gottesman, was a Yiddish poet, a songwriter, and a spiritual guide to many of the Klezmer musicians in the world today.
-His cousin Dr. Itzik Gottesman, former associate editor of the Forverts and the Tsukunft, is a scholar of Yiddish folklore.
-His sister Rukhl Schaechter, current editor of the Forverts, hosts the publication’s online Yiddish cooking program Est gezunterheyt! and is creator and host of their popular online Yiddish Word of the Day.
+Schaechter's father, Mordkhe Schaechter, was an influential Yiddish linguist who wrote and edited topical dictionaries, textbooks, and many magazine and journal articles in Yiddish and about Yiddish.
+His mother, Charlotte (Charne), was a piano accompanist to Yiddish singers.
+His aunt, Beyle Schaechter-Gottesman, was a Yiddish poet and songwriter.

+His cousin Itzik Gottesman, former associate editor of the Forverts and the Tsukunft, is a scholar of Yiddish folklore.
+His sister Rukhl Schaechter, current editor of the Forverts, hosts the publication’s online Yiddish cooking program Est gezunterheyt! and is creator and host of its online Yiddish Word of the Day.
 His sister Gitl Schaechter-Viswanath is a Yiddish poet and co-editor of the Comprehensive English-Yiddish Dictionary.
 She is board chair of League for Yiddish, where she produces Verter fun der Vokh (Words of the Week), a series providing subscribers with Yiddish translations of timely words and phrases.

 His niece Meena Viswanath is a developer of the Duolingo Yiddish course.
-His nephew Arun Schaechter Viswanath created a Yiddish translation of Harry Potter and the Philosopher's Stone (Harry Potter un der filosofisher shteyn).
-For Schaechter and his sisters, Yiddish has always been the primary language at home.
-The siblings combined have 16 adult children, most of whom are also raising their own children as native Yiddish speakers.
+His nephew Arun Schaechter Viswanath translated the Yiddish versions of Harry Potter and the Philosopher's Stone (Harry Potter un der filosofisher shteyn), Harry Potter and the Chamber of Secrets, (Harry Potter un di kamer fun soydes) and Pippi Longstocking (Pipi Langshtrimp).